-Proper scientists: Old folk should drink MORE, not less
+Proper scientists: Old folk should drink more, not less

-UK trick-cyclists' wrinkly booze crackdown slammed
+UK call for booze crackdown on elderly slammed

 A report issued earlier this month by the Royal College of Psychiatrists described elderly (over-65) drinkers as society's "invisible addicts" and said that the government should issue stringent new recommendations on alcohol limits for older people - equivalent to just one glass of wine a day for men and a mere dirty glass for ladies.